What is a nursing strike?

 What might cause a nursing strike?

 The term nursing strike relates to an older baby who suddenly refuses to feed.
-If you have a newborn baby who is not feeding, please refer to the end of the article for relevant information.
+If you have a newborn baby who is not feeding, please refer to our article about When my baby won’t breastfeed for more information.

 Sometimes the cause is physical: